slackapi/bolt-js/docs/_future/create_new_app.md

 module.exports = { approveActionHandler };
 ```

-This function acknowledges the request by using `ack()`, then uses `client.chat.postMessage` to send the user a message notifying them of their time off status as well as `client.chat.update` to update the original time off request sent to the manager to remove the approve and deny buttons and reflect the request state.
+This handler first deconstructs necessary data from the request body's function data inputs, such as `manager`, `employee`, `start_date`, and `end_date`.
+It also pulls the `channel_id` and `message_ts` from the body's container to be able to update the needed message.
+Then, the function acknowledges the request by using `ack()` and uses `client.chat.postMessage` to send the user a message notifying them of their time off status as well as `client.chat.update` to update the original time off request sent to the manager to remove the approve and deny buttons and reflect the request state.
 The handler is then completed by calling `complete()`, which signifies that the full flow is done.

 Once the handler has been initialized, it can be added in as additional functionality in the function listener in `listeners/functions/request-approval.js`.
 The action handlers are added in after the `SlackFunction` registration in this file to add additional interactivity handlers to this function instance.